-DCell [15] and BCube [14] are built using iterative structures.
+DCell [18] and BCube [17] are built using iterative structures.
 As a result, they can only supports expansions at a very coarse granularity, which could lead to substantial stranded DCN capacity after expansion.
-Similar iteratively-designed DCN structures are also proposed in [16, 21, 22].
+Similar iteratively-designed DCN structures are also proposed in [19, 25, 26].

-JellyFish [28], Space Shuffle [31], Scafida [18], and Expander [29, 9] were designed to support fine-grained incremental expansion using random-graph-based DCN topologies.
+JellyFish [32], Space Shuffle [35], Scafida [21], and Expander [33, 10] were designed to support fine-grained incremental expansion using random-graph-based DCN topologies.
 However, these topologies have not been widely adopted for industrial-scale data centers, possibly due to the increased complexity of cabling and routing and congestion control when deploying large-scale DCNs.

-Random Folded Clos [4] is a variant of Clos that supports fine-grained incremental expansion.
+Random Folded Clos [5] is a variant of Clos that supports fine-grained incremental expansion.
 It maintains a layered structure, but builds inter-layer links based on random graphs.
 However, Random Folded Clos is only designed for homogeneous DCNs, where all blocks are of the same size and the same port speed.
 Further, Random Folded Clos is not non-blocking, with reduced capacity when compared to Fat Trees.
 In contrast, our minimal-rewiring solver can be applied to heterogeneous DCNs, and its topology solution preserves the non-blocking property of Clos topologies.

-Similar to our minimal-rewiring DCN topology solver,

-Figure 1: Clos topology with a patch-panel layer, colored to indicate an example 4-stage expansion optimization-based approaches were also adopted in LEGUP [8] and REWIRE [7].
+Similar to our minimal-rewiring DCN topology solver, optimization-based approaches were also adopted in LEGUP [9] and REWIRE [8].
 However, neither paper looked at the topology-design problem in the presence of a patch-panel layer, and could have daunting cabling complexity.
-Further, LEGUP uses a branch-and-bound algorithm [3], and REWIRE uses simulated annealing [24] to search for the optimal topology.
+Further, LEGUP uses a branch-and-bound algorithm [3], and REWIRE uses simulated annealing [28] to search for the optimal topology.
 Both algorithms scale poorly, as their convergence time grows exponentially with the problem size.

-Condor [25] allowed designers to express goals for DCN topologies via a constraint-based language, and used a constraint solver to generate topologies.
+Condor [29] allowed designers to express goals for DCN topologies via a constraint-based language, and used a constraint solver to generate topologies.
 Condor addressed the challenge of multi-phase expansions, but their approach was unable to solve expansions for many arbitrary configurations of Clos networks due to computational complexity.